synapse-wireless/e20-gateway-hosted-webserver/README.md

 > **Password:** synapse1

 #### Visit the E20's SNAP node status page
-Open a web browser on that PC or mobile device, and navigate to the E20’s URL:  http://192.168.0.1
+Open a web browser on that PC or mobile device, and navigate to the E20's URL:  http://192.168.0.1

 The web page will display a simple table of wireless SNAP nodes reporting their "status".
 The SN171 boards run SNAPpy scripts which report status every 5 seconds, or when a button is pressed.

 #### Power the SN171 boards
-Connect the battery packs to the SN171 boards, and verify each pack’s switch is ON.
+Connect the battery packs to the SN171 boards, and verify each pack's switch is ON.

 You should see a blinking LED on each prototyping board.
-Also, you’ll see both devices show up in the HTML table displayed in your web browser.
+Also, you'll see both devices show up in the HTML table displayed in your web browser.

-As you press the button on each board, you’ll see the press-count immediately updated in your browser.
+As you press the button on each board, you'll see the press-count immediately updated in your browser.
 Also, the current state of each button will be reflected in real-time.
 In addition, the boards report their current battery level.

 **NOTE** – there is an "S1SEL" jumper on each SN171 board that selects between "button is RESET" and "button is GPIO_5".
-Make sure the jumper is in the position labeled "GPIO5" on the silk-screen, or the demo won’t work.
+Make sure the jumper is in the position labeled "GPIO5" on the silk-screen, or the demo won't work.

 There is also a checkbox on each table row that controls an LED on the corresponding SNAP Node.
 Click it!